Sébastien Grosjean: Personal life

 Grosjean married his wife Marie-Pierre on 16 November 1998 and has a daughter named Lola (born 11 October 1998), a son named Tom (2002), and a daughter named Sam (2006).
-The family resides in Boca Raton, Florida (U.S.), where Grosjean trains at the Evert Tennis Academy.
-He is sponsored by Lacoste in apparel and Head rackets.
-He used the Head Radical Tour TwinTube 630 XL under various paint jobs throughout his career.
+The family resided in Boca Raton, Florida (U.S.), where Grosjean trained at the Evert Tennis Academy.
+He is affectionately nicknamed 'Big John' by fans, a literal translation of his surname into English.